Classical acupuncture is a holistic system of medicine that treats the root causes of imbalance and disease.

 Teachers and mentors include the late, world-renowned Professor J. R. Worsley (adjacent picture).

-As primary care providers specializing in classical acupuncture, Santa Rosa acupuncturists Dr. Carter and her associates provide highly personalized classical acupuncture and Chinese Medicine.
+As a doctor who specialize in classical acupuncture, Santa Rosa acupuncturists Dr. Carter and her associates provide highly personalized classical acupuncture and Chinese Medicine.

 Presenting issues by patients include a wide variety of health concerns, such as pain, digestive disorders, women’s issues, fertility, allergies, stress, autoimmune and chronic degenerative conditions.